Not a Patreon? Then please consider a one time PayPal donation to help keep our website running.

 21) Daredevil (Frank Miller era) (Marvel Comics)

-Like a few of the titles mentioned previously, there are several individual issues and arcs within the Frank Miller run on Marvel Comics Daredevil which could have independently have made this list.
+Like a few of the comics mentioned previously, there are several individual issues and arcs within the Frank Miller run on Marvel Comics Daredevil which could have independently have made this list.
 Frank Miller made his debut on Daredevil with Daredevil 158 (May 1979).
 With issue 168 (Jan.
 1981), Frank Miller took over full duties as writer and penciller.
 Issue 168 also saw the first appearance of the Elektra, a character who would become a popular fan favorite.
 Frank Miller also added a martial arts aspect to Daredevil's fighting skills and introduced new characters like Stick.
 Frank Miller's stint on Daredevil was characterized by dark stories.
 In Daredevil 181 (April 1982) Miller had the assassin Bullseye kill Elektra.
 Miller ended his Daredevil run with issue 191 (Feb.
 1983).

 22) Fantastic Four (Jonathan Hickman era) (Marvel Comics)

-From 2009 to 2012, Jonathan Hickman wrote some of the most imaginative and interesting Fantastic Four stories written since the early days of the series.
+From 2009 to 2012, Jonathan Hickman wrote some of the most imaginative and interesting Fantastic Four stories since the early days of the series.
 After a number of years of the Fantastic Four being largely stagnant, Hickman revived the comic book by placing the family in a more imaginative "explorer" role than in previous years.
 This took the first family of Marvel Comics into a more interesting direction than the usual super-hero fists fights with rehashed and retooled villains of the month.
 The Fantastic Four now explored the greater reaches of the Multiverse which gave rise to some of the most fantastic stories written in ages.
 One of my personal favorite picks.

 23) Ultimate Spider-Man (1-111 Brian Michael Bendis era) (Marvel Comics - Ultimate Imprint)

-I am not usually a big fan of origin stories being retold for the millionth time but Brian Michael Bendis hit a home run with the Marvel Ultimate Universe Ultimate Spider-Man series.
+I am not usually a big fan of origin stories being retold for the millionth time but Brian Michael Bendis hit a home run with the Marvel Ultimate Universe Ultimate Spider-Man comic book series.
 Ultimate Spider-Man was published by Marvel Comics from 2000 to 2009 and existed in a Universe alongside other Ultimate Marvel titles including Ultimate X-Men, Ultimate Fantastic Four, and The Ultimates.
 Ultimate Spider-Man first launched in 2000 with veteran Spider-Man artist Mark Bagley and writer Brian Michael Bendis, who expanded the original 11-page origin story into a 180-page, seven issue story arc.
 This duo continued to collaborate until issue #111, when Mark Bagley left the book and was replaced by Stuart Immonen.

 24) New Teen Titans (Wolfman & Perez era) (DC Comics)

-Sometimes a writer and an artist combination works in perfect synchronicity.
+Sometimes a writer and an artist combination work in perfect synchronicity.
 This was the case with Marv Wolfman and George Perez and their run on New Teen Titans.
 The New Teen Titans #1 (November 1980) with writer Marv Wolfman and artist George Perez, re-introduced Beast Boy as Changeling and introduced Cyborg, Starfire, and Raven.
 The team's adversaries included fan favorite Deathstroke the Terminator.
 One of the most popular New Teen Titans storylines was 1984's "The Judas Contract", which took place in Tales of the Teen Titans 42–44 and Teen Titans Annual #3.
 "The Judas Contract" won the Comics Buyer's Guide Fan Award for "Favorite Comic Book Story" of 1984.

 25) Miracleman / Marvelman (Multiple Publishers)